[Minor revision–posted 12/15/21 (replaces 3/4/14 edition)]

 a.
 Prospective employees are to be reimbursed in the same manner as TTU employees except that they may not receive a travel advance.

 b.
-Airfare for a prospective employee may be requested with the transportation request (TR) as part of an online travel application (see OPs 79.04 and 79.06).
+Airfare for a prospective employee may be requested with the transportation request (TR) as part of an online travel application (see OPs 79.04, Application for Official Travel, and 79.06, Transportation Requests).

 c.
 Prospective employees are not exempt from hotel occupancy taxes, so all taxes paid should be entered when completing the travel voucher.

 d.
-Prospective employees will be expected to follow the same travel guidelines as TTU employees, including the amount of travel allowances and submission of a travel voucher with the required documentation (see OP 79.08).
-This also includes the guidelines on international travel to TTU by a candidate from a country outside the U.S. and its possessions, Canada, or Mexico (see OP 79.05).
+Prospective employees will be expected to follow the same travel guidelines as TTU employees, including the amount of travel allowances and submission of a travel voucher with the required documentation (see OP 79.08, Reimbursement of Travel Expenses).
+This also includes the guidelines on international travel to TTU by a candidate from a country outside the U.S. and its possessions, Canada, or Mexico (see OP 79.05, International Travel).

 e.
-Reimbursement for travel expenses will be forwarded after the recruitment visit.
+Reimbursement for travel expenses will be forwarded to Travel Services after the recruitment visit.

 3. Travel Expenses for Spouse/Family

 Travel expenses for the spouse and/or family of a prospective employee are allowed only on institutional funds and should be submitted through TechBuy.
-House hunting trips and other nonbusiness related expenses are taxable reimbursements.
-Refer to OP 72.10 for additional information regarding moving expenses.
+House-hunting trips and other nonbusiness-related expenses are taxable reimbursements.
+Refer to OP 72.10, Payments for Employee Moving Expenses, for additional information regarding moving expenses.

-A department may either reimburse the prospective employee or process a guest lodging purchase order through TechBuy to reserve and pay for individual hotel rooms with certain Lubbock area hotels for prospective employees.
-(Note: This option is available only for prospective employees' expenses, not for employee expenses.)
+A department may either reimburse the prospective employee (at the completion of their recruitment visit) or process a guest lodging purchase order through TechBuy to reserve and pay for individual hotel rooms with certain Lubbock/Amarillo area hotels for prospective employees.
 Guest lodging guidelines are available at http://www.depts.ttu.edu/procurement/resources/how-to-guides/

 Only official travel expenses may be direct-billed.
-These expenses include the lodging, all taxes, food charges, and local telephone calls made for official business purposes.
-Long distance telephone calls are not reimbursable for prospective employees.
+These expenses include lodging, all taxes, food charges, and local telephone calls made for official business purposes.
+Long-distance telephone calls are not reimbursable for prospective employees.
 The prospective employee should be informed in advance to pay all non-reimbursable expenses upon checkout.

 04 Audit Services